zlockewtg/RLinf/docs/source-en/rst_source/tutorials/advance/index.rst

    Covers how to resume training from saved checkpoints,
    ensuring fault tolerance and seamless continuation for long-running or interrupted training jobs.

+- :doc:`hetero`
+   Introduces how to configure and utilize heterogeneous software and hardware clusters,
+   to fully leverage different types of computing resources and hardware devices.

 - :doc:`logger`
    Introduces how to visualize and track key metrics during your training process.
    Currently, we support three backends for experiment tracking and visualization: